-Used (grey) water from the sinks flows directly overboard, unless the optional grey water holding system is installed.
-Grey water from the shower drains into a sump.
-Because the sump is located below the boat's waterline, a pump is needed to drain the sump and discharge its water overboard or into an optional grey water holding tank.
-When the Auto Sump - Forward circuit breaker on the Safety Breaker Panel is "ON," the sump pump operates automatically when water in the sump rises above a predetermined level.
+Because the sumps are located below the boat's waterline, a pump is needed for each sump to drain the sump and discharge its water overboard.
+When the forward and aft Auto Sump circuit breakers on the Safety Breaker Panel are "ON," each sump pump operates automatically when water in the sump rises above a predetermined level.

-NOTE: The sump pump can not operate if the Auto Sump - Forward circuit breaker is "OFF."
-Make sure the circuit breaker is "ON" before using the shower or sinks.
+NOTE: The sump pumps can not operate if the forward and aft Auto Sump circuit breakers are "OFF."
+Make sure both circuit breakers are "ON" before using the showers or sinks.